laterinthepast/cryptofolio/README.md

 - Login/Register page

-passwordless login and data storage (where ?)
+passwordless login and data storage (where ? how to do it ?)

 - Dashboard with wallet, chart (probably from tradingview), list of all available coins (from coingecko) with option to add it to the wallet